 Acknowledgements.
 Foreword.
 Part 1: A framework for action.
 1. Introduction: evolution, key concepts and business drivers.
 2. A strategic approach to product stewardship.
 Part 2: Product stewardship by sector.
 3. Packaging.
 4. Electrical and electronic equipment.
 5. Batteries.
 Part 3: Conclusions.
 6. Strategies for success.
 7. What’s next?
 The future of product stewardship.
 Glossary.
 Biography.

 HELEN LEWIS has been involved in product stewardship for many years in industry, academic and government roles.
-She is currently CEO of the Australian Battery Recycling Initiative and an Adjunct Professor at RMIT University.
+Her previous roles have included CEO of the Australian Battery Recycling Initiative and Director of the Centre for Design at RMIT University.

 This title is available in the SOL and GOL library collections.
 More details